Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 ## Maximization and Maximum Likelihood Estimation {#MaximumLikelihood}

 LISP-STAT includes two functions for maximizing functions of several variables.
-The definitions needed are in the file `maximize.lisp` on the distribution disk.
+The definitions needed are in the file `maximize.lsp` on the distribution disk.
 This file is not loaded automatically at start up; you should load it now, using the **Load** item on the **File** menu or the `load` command, to carry out the calculations in this